ImageMagick v6 Examples --

 [IM Output]

-When dealing with a image consisting on multiple layers, Coalesce can be used to generate a 'Progressive Layering' of the image.
+When dealing with an image consisting on multiple layers, Coalesce can be used to generate a 'Progressive Layering' of the image.
 But to do this we need to take a few precautions, to disable any 'GIF animation' handling by the operator.

 convert -page 100x100+5+10 balloon.gif -page +35+30 medical.gif \